femboyfin/dbdideas/survivor_perks.md

 - Increased Haste & Endurance effects to **11/13/15 seconds** *(was 6/8/10)*
   - Sizable numbers buff to increase the viability of the perk in a post-basekit-BT world.
-- Use the Activate ability button to grant the unhooker 15 seconds of Endurance once per match
+- Use the Activate ability button to grant the unhooker 15 seconds of Endurance once per trial
   - Enables the same ability from our preferred buff but in a much more limited capacity, with the benefit of it being usable in endgame.
 Notably, this disallows use with Shoulder the Burden, meaning you can't get free endurance AND take the survivors health state at the very end of the game.